SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 7. **Detect Animals/Nature:** Detects animals/nature within 60 ft.
 8. **Detect Magic:** Detects spells and magic items within 60 ft.
 9. **Detect Poison:** Detects poison in one creature or small object.
 10. **Endure Elements:** Ignore intense weather conditions for 24 hours.
 11. **Fire Bolt:** 1d8 damage.
 Can light things on fire.
 12. **Ghost Sounds:** Create any type of sound.
-13. **Guidance:** Grant a creature the ability to re-roll o e save if they missed passing by 1.
+13. **Guidance:** Grants for a shot time a creature the ability to re-roll one save if they missed passing by 1.
 14. **Light:** Make an object emit bright light, illuminating dark areas.
 15. **Mage Hand:** Summon a spectral hand to manipulate objects